A-Z Kitchenware List: Cooking Tools and Utensils from Around the World

 tagine

-An eartherware pot originating from North Africa, with a trademark shape – a flat, circular base with low sides, and a cone/dome-shaped cover.
-Tagines do double-duty as cookware plus serveware – the traditional method is to slow-cook dishes in the tagine over hot charcoal.
-The cover’s design promotes the return of condensation to the base, making tagine cooking similar to stewing.
+Tagines do double-duty as cookware and serveware – the traditional method is to slow-cook dishes in the tagine over hot charcoal.
+The lid’s closed dome-shaped design promotes the return of condensation to the base, making tagine cooking similar to stewing.

 As with kadhai, the vessel tagine lends its name to dishes prepared in it.